KRFOSS/kali-docs/arm/raspberry-pi-zero-w-pi-tail/index.md

 ssh: root / toor
 vnc: toortoor

-Default wifi:
+Default Wi-Fi:
 You can use the example config files.
-Just change your smartphone’s SSID to “sepultura” with the password “R4t4m4h4tt4” and your Pi-Tail will tether straight away.
+Just change your smartphone’s SSID to "sepultura" with the password "R4t4m4h4tt4" and your Pi-Tail will tether straight away.

 More info in [/boot/Pi-Tail.README](https://github.com/Re4son/RPi-Tweaks/blob/master/pi-tail/Pi-Tail.README) and [/boot/Pi-Tail.HOWTO](https://github.com/Re4son/RPi-Tweaks/blob/master/pi-tail/Pi-Tail.HOWTO)